R. K. Narayan: Early life

-Rajam died of typhoid in 1939.
+Rajam died because of typhoid in 1939.
 Her death affected Narayan deeply and he remained depressed for a long time.
 He never remarried in his life; he was also concerned for their daughter Hema, who was only three years old.
 The bereavement brought about a significant change in his life and was the inspiration behind his next novel, The English Teacher.
 This book, like his first two books, is autobiographical, but more so, and completes an unintentional thematic trilogy following Swami and Friends and The Bachelor of Arts.
 In subsequent interviews, Narayan acknowledges that The English Teacher was almost entirely an autobiography, albeit with different names for the characters and the change of setting in Malgudi; he also explains that the emotions detailed in the book reflected his own at the time of Rajam's death.

-Bolstered by some of his successes, in 1940 Narayan tried his hand at a journal, Indian Thought.
+Bolstered by some of his successes, in 1940, Narayan tried his hand at a journal, Indian Thought.
 With the help of his uncle, a car salesman, Narayan managed to get more than a thousand subscribers in Madras city alone.
 However, the venture did not last long due to Narayan's inability to manage it, and it ceased publication within a year.
 His first collection of short stories, Malgudi Days, was published in November 1942, followed by The English Teacher in 1945.
 In between, being cut off from England due to the war, Narayan started his own publishing company, naming it (again) Indian Thought Publications; the publishing company was a success and is still active, now managed by his granddaughter.
-Soon, with a devoted readership stretching from New York to Moscow, Narayan's books started selling well and in 1948 he started building his own house on the outskirts of Mysore; the house was completed in 1953.
+Soon, with a devoted readership stretching from New York to Moscow, Narayan's books started selling well and, in 1948, he started building his own house on the outskirts of Mysore; the house was completed in 1953.
 Around this period, Narayan wrote the story for the Gemini Studios film Miss Malini (1947), which remained the only story written by him for the screen that came to fruition.